11BelowStudio/wow-rude/README.md

 # Chainslog

+### v7 - from today I shall be shuffling
+24 january 2023
+* You can now make Wow, Rude! use random complaints instead of going through the complaints list in order.
+Also there are more complaints included by default.
+  * should help make things a bit less boring

 ### v6.1 - you can (hopefully) edit the responses without it complaining now
 11 october 2022
 * Attempted to finagle the release.yml thing to get meta.json to use a version identifier instead of a hash.